Yejashi/obsidianNotes/Research/Paper Planning/Compiler Paper Planning/[TODO].md

 #### RAJA vs Base
 - Majority of kernels show minimal change in performance (~0-3%)
 - Exceptions:
+	- In favor of Base
 		- Apps_MASS3DEA
 			- Parity at -O1 and ~1247% percent change in favor of Base
 		- Polybench_ADI
 			- ~22% percent change in favor of Base for all opts
 		- Polybench_ATAX
 			- ~12% percent change in favor of Base for all opts
 	-